discordx-ts/discordx/docs/src/decorators/selectmenucomponent.md

-# @SelectMenu
+# @SelectMenuComponent

-add select menu interaction handler for your bot using `@SelectMenu` decorator
+add select menu interaction handler for your bot using `@SelectMenuComponent` decorator

 ## Example